griff4692/CashCow/docs/phases/phase3.md

-# Phase 3: Editing and Displaying Posts
+# Phase 3: Discover pages for projects by criteria

 ## Rails
 ### Models